 If you suffer from a disability or medical condition that requires you to use a wheelchair, you are probably all-too-familiar with some of the challenges that you must face on a day-to-day basis.
 Depending on the nature of your disability, you may qualify for Social Security disability benefits.
-A Social Security disability attorney can talk to you about your eligibility for benefits.
+A Social Security disability representative can talk to you about your eligibility for benefits.

 The Christopher & Dana Reeve Foundation, which is dedicated to helping those with spinal cord injuries, has recently released a list of the most wheelchair-friendly cities across the U.S.